TJ-Solergibert/tj-solergibert.github.io/content/post/3d-parallelism/index.md

 ## Data Parallelism

 Once we have defined how we want to split the model among several devices, we will enable data parallelism to process more samples from the dataset in parallel.
-To do this, we will create $N$ copies of the model (remember that each copy will be composed of $Pipeline\ Parallel\ Size \times Tensor\ Parallel\ Size$ devices) and divide the dataset into $N$ splits, providing each copy with a different split.
+To do this, we will create `N` copies of the model (remember that each copy will be composed of `Pipeline Parallel Size X Tensor Parallel Size` devices) and divide the dataset into `N` splits, providing each copy with a different split.
 This parallelism degree is the simplest to implement and has the least overhead since it only adds a collective call to synchronize the gradients in each training step.

 Gradient synchronization in Nanotron will be done by [`wrapping the models`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/trainer.py#L801) with the [`DistributedDataParallel`](https://pytorch.org/docs/stable/generated/torch.nn.parallel.DistributedDataParallel.html#torch.nn.parallel.DistributedDataParallel) class from PyTorch.
 Additionally, we will create the same Dataset and DataLoader in each and every process, and with the help of the [`DistributedSampler`](https://github.com/huggingface/nanotron/blob/67716392ab774a863f1c2f8f73e9571b81ad80a0/src/nanotron/dataloader.py#L431C19-L431C37), we will divide the indices of the Dataset among the different data parallel groups.